-How to Throw a Friendsgiving Party Everyone Will Rave About
+Throw a Friendsgiving Party Everyone Will Love

 Thanksgiving is a special occasion that brings family and loved ones together.
 For some of us, this holiday may involve attending two family dinners if both mothers decide to host it.
 If you’re someone who so enjoys celebrating Thanksgiving that you wish it had a sequel, you may want to throw a Friendsgiving party this year.
 It's a great opportunity to count your past blessings with your close friends while creating some new memories to be grateful for.